 Students Take One Giant Leap for The Art Institute of Houston with NASA Partnership

-(HOUSTON, TX January 2016) - Students at The Art Institute of Houston are getting some out of this world experience through a partnership with the National Aeronautics and Space Administration (NASA).
-Each quarter for the next three years, students in the Bachelor of Fine Arts in Game Art & Design and Media Arts & Animation programs will work with NASA to create digital 3D models of NASA equipment.
+Students at The Art Institute of Houston received some out of this world experience through a partnership with the National Aeronautics and Space Administration (NASA).
+Students in the Bachelor of Fine Arts in Game Art & Design and Media Arts & Animation programs worked with NASA to create digital 3D models of NASA equipment.
 These models will be used in NASA presentations on TV and online.

-Each quarter the project will change, and students will need to submit their portfolios to be considered for the program.
-During the fall quarter, three students worked on models of a launch pad, new rockets and boosters.
-In January, students will embark on the most ambitious project yet as they develop models of the International Space Station.
+During the fall 2015 quarter, three students worked on models of a launch pad, new rockets and boosters.
+In January 2016, students embarked on the most ambitious project yet as they developed models of the International Space Station.

-Throughout the modeling process, students work closely with NASA representatives, visiting the NASA campus in Houston and getting a behind-the-scenes tour of the facility.
-NASA representatives also visit The Art Institute of Houston to provide feedback on the projects.
+Throughout the modeling process, students worked closely with NASA representatives, visiting the NASA campus in Houston and getting a behind-the-scenes tour of the facility.
+NASA representatives also visited The Art Institute of Houston to provide feedback on the projects.

 See aiprograms.info for program duration, tuition, fees and other costs, median debt, salary data, alumni success, and other important info.